Link Prediction Accuracy on Real-World Networks Under Non-Uniform Missing Edge Patterns: Results

-It's worth noting that when employing DFS, regardless of the choice of link prediction algorithms, we consistently observe slightly lower AUC scores in comparison with alternative sampling techniques.
-To explore this further, we generated PCA plots in \autoref{Fig2a-pca} of Appendix (details in the Appendix).
-The results further emphasize DFS as an outlier, with DFS standing out in most of the single-panel PCA plots.
-We hypothesize that this is due to inherent structural features of DFS samples, determined by an initial node and extending to a small portion of the nearby network \cite{doerr2013metric}.
-But instead of suggesting that users stop using DFS, we assert that these observations actually make DFS samples more interesting to study.
-The missingness patterns in real-world network data could very well be focused on the missing information around one particular egocentric subgraph or along a particular line of interactions, such as criminal and terrorist activities \cite{von2004organized}.
-In particular real-world cases, DFS may be much more suitable to mimic the missingness pattern in the data, and would then be useful to study which link prediction algorithms would be more stable and robust under such biased samples of edges.
+The results further emphasize DFS as an outlier among the considered missing-edge patterns, with DFS standing out in most of the single-panel PCA plots.
+We hypothesize that this is due to inherent structural features of DFS samples \cite{doerr2013metric}.
+Based on our findings, we suggest that DFS samples are a particularly interesting and important topic to study.
+The missing-edge patterns in real-world network data could very well be focused on the missing information around one particular egocentric subgraph or along a particular line of interactions, such as criminal and terrorist activities \cite{von2004organized}.
+For some real-world cases, DFS may be much more suitable to mimic the real missing-edge pattern in the data.
+Such cases can motivate the study of the stability and robustness of link prediction algorithms under such biased samples of edges.